rizwan345/ex-a1-team-exec-6/README.md

-# jedit
+# Code base for jEdit and aTunes
-Repository for the jEdit application
+This repository contains the source of the jEdit v4.3 and aTunes 1.6 applications.